On a Thursday...

 Take a look at the website here

-Gardening Club will begin again after the February half-term.
+Gardening Club will take place from February half-term until October half-term.

 Week 1 - We were astronauts in training.
 Astronaut Tim Peake needs to be fit and healthy before blasting into space.
 We took part in activities to test our fitness.
 We did exercises to test our ability to float in space, to balance, to stretch and to breath.
 Next, we revised our knowledge of the planets in our solar system using a fun song.
 We finished with a game in the hall.